Restriction in Eating Disorder Recovery and How it can Manifest

 Only eating foods in certain amounts and never more

-This could be the number of scoops of an item, weighing it to a certain limit you won’t allow more of, portion sizes etc!
+This could be the number of scoops of an item, weighing it to a limit you won’t allow more of or rigid portion sizes.

-Rules of how many of something you will let yourself eat in a certain timeframe
+Rules of how many of something you will let yourself eat in a set timeframe

-Common things here are how many times people will let themselves have chocolate or white bread or ice cream or other sugary foods in a day or week.
-It can also be meal rules such as only having a certain meal no more than once a week (e.g. I have already had pizza this week so can’t again!).
-These rules are meaningless and a means of restriction which needs to be broken!
+Typical things here are how often people will let themselves have chocolate, white bread, ice cream or other sugary foods in a day or week.
+It can also be meal rules such as having a particular meal no more than once a week (e.g. I have already had pizza this week so can’t again).
+These rules are meaningless and a means of restriction you need to break

-Only eating certain types of foods at certain times of day
+Only eating specific types of foods at certain times

-Having 'rules' about what time of day you can eat certain food types and not allowing yourself to have these foods at other times are also a common form of restriction and a way the illness will stop you eating what you might really want when you actualy want to eat it.
+Having rules about what time of day you can eat specific food types and not allowing yourself to have these foods at other times is also a common form of restriction and a way the illness will stop you from eating what you might really want when you actually want to eat it.

 Comparing to what you ate yesterday or the same day a week ago and not exceeding this

-This is another common eating disorder mindset, where you compare to yesterday's intake and not allow yourself to exceed what you ate then, no matter how much you want to.
-This is another fear generated thought pattern and way in which the brain keeps you in that restrictive mindset.
+Another common eating disorder mindset is where you compare to your intake yesterday, not allowing yourself to exceed what you ate then, no matter how much you want to.
+It's another fear-generated thought pattern and method that your brain uses to keep you in a restrictive mindset.

-Time of day eating… only letting yourself eat at certain times of day.
+Time of day eating—only letting yourself eat by the clock

-In recovery you might think this is ok if you are eating huge amounts more than you ever used to and even facing big fears at the times of day you will let yourself eat but if you can’t let yourself eat at other times then that is a problem and if you are hungry between your time of day rules and won’t let yourself eat until the next permitted time then that can be torturous… Waiting to eat because of some arbitrary whim of your brain when you are hungry is unnecessary and a form of restriction!
+In recovery, you might think this is ok if you are eating huge amounts more than you ever used to and even facing big fears at the times of day you will let yourself eat but if you won't allow yourself to eat at other times then it's a problem.
+If you are hungry between your time of day rules and won’t let yourself eat until the next permitted time—it's torturous.
+Waiting to eat because of some arbitrary whim of your brain when you are hungry is unnecessary and a form of restriction.

 Only eating in certain locations, with particular people or if you have a reasonable amount of time to do so

-These rules need to be addressed in recovery so that you learn that you can eat anywhere, that you can eat alone or with others, that you can eat even if you only have 2 minutes to force something down because you have an appointment.
+These rules need to be addressed in recovery so that you learn that you can eat anywhere, that you can eat alone or with others or that you can eat even if you only have two minutes to force something down because you have an appointment.

 Delaying eating

-This is another common means of restriction to those with an eating disorder.
-IF you do eat at a different time to any fixed and rigid rules and routines, then your disordered brain will very likely make it later than your ‘usual’ or planned time and never earlier!
-When you eat resctrictively, food is precious and you want to drag it out and still have it there to look forward to before you fall into bed at night.
-But delaying eating is all due to restriction and in reality, there is always more food to be had, no matter how early or late in the day and no matter what!
+This is another common means of restriction for those with an eating disorder.
+If you do eat at a different time to any fixed and rigid rules and routines, then your disordered brain will very likely make it later than your ‘usual’ or planned time and never earlier.
+When you eat restrictively, food is precious, so you want to drag it out and still have it there to look forward to before you fall into bed at night.
+But delaying eating is due to restriction and in reality, there is always more food for you, no matter how early or late in the day and no matter what.

 People with eating disorders get very attached to their kitchen scales (I know I did) and weigh out anything and everything.
 If you are eating without limits and restriction then you don’t need a set of scales or other means to measure food quantity to tell you that.
-You have as much as you possibly can of whatever it is and keep eating it until your brain and body say ‘I’m done with that now but quite fancy x instead’ and then you have that.
-Scales are machines of restriction and eating disorders love them.
+You have as much as you possibly can of whatever it is and keep eating it until your brain and body say, ‘I’m done with that now but quite fancy x instead’, and then you have that.
+Scales are machines of restriction, which eating disorders love.

 Calorie or other number checking

-Calorie and number checking or tracking is a weapon of restriction and can result in only eating to a certain limit or making your food choices based on what the numbers say – avoiding higher values.
-When you see the numbers, always go highest to show you can and override those restrictive calorie checking habits.
+Calorie and number checking or tracking is a weapon of restriction and can result in only eating to a limit or making your food choices based on what the numbers say, avoiding higher values.
+When you see the numbers, always go highest to show you can and override those restrictive calorie-checking habits.

-Only eating as much as or less then a partner / parent / sibling / friend or only eating if they are eating
+Only eating as much as or less than a partner/parent/sibling/friend or only eating if they are eating

-This keeps people eating restrictively because when in recovery, you need so much more food than a person who is not energy deprived and has an energy balanced appetite!
-Your appetite is likely to be several times theirs at times in your recovery journey and if you will only eat what they eat or less then you will be restricting and it won't get you to recovery.
+This keeps people eating restrictively because when in recovery, you need so much more food than a person who is not energy-deprived and who has an energy-balanced appetite.
+Your appetite is likely to be several times theirs during your recovery journey and if you will only eat what they eat or less then you will continue to restrict which won't get you to recovery.

 The little things where you are eating so much more food but there are still small ways in which you restrict...